 Once I had the flavors and texture down, it was all about the bake time.
 The time in the oven will make or break the cookies.
 They have to be soft but baked.
 Then you have to let them cool so they don't melt the chocolate kisses, but not cool enough that they harden.
 It's a tricky game to master.

 These cookies require more attention than a typical batch of holiday cookies but are totally worth it.
-The chocolate and peppermint flavors really compliment each other and create the perfect bite.
+The chocolate and peppermint flavors really complement each other and create the perfect bite.
 Even though I have a ton of holiday candy, I want to stock up on more kisses so I can make these cookies year-round!